auth0/docs/articles/sessions/concepts/cookie-attributes.md

 Aside from cookies set by the browser’s javascript context, these options are provided by the server with its HTTP responses as part of the set-cookie headers, the browser, upon receipt of the responses parses these and maintains its cookie jar according to them.

-## `sameSite` attributes changes
+## sameSite attributes changes

-Effective around February 2020, Google Chrome (v80) will change its cookie handling.
+Effective February 2020, Google Chrome (v80) will change its cookie handling.
 Two things are changing with this planned release:

 * Cookies set without `sameSite` attribute will be defaulted to `lax` instead of the current implicit value `none`.